yesii22/Instagram-React-PWA/README.md

-NOTE: In order to run this project in the Visual Studio Code IDE, certain dependencies need to be installed prior to running this app in a local host to view in the browser.
+NOTE: In order to run this project, certain dependencies need to be installed prior to running this app in a local host to view in the browser.

 In the project directory, run the following terminal commands in VS Code: